 Popularly known as an all-night party city, Miami is a tropical paradise considered heaven for the younger generations.
 But many of you do not know that there are plenty of attractions and things to do in this city for families.
 Miami which has a rich cultural diversity boasts great museums, street art on every other corner of the city, beautiful beaches and let’s not forget the food.

-Nightlife is just one aspect of the city, there is so much more to the city that you can explore with your family and friends.
-Let’s have a look at the top attractions and things to do for families in this Magic City.
+Nightlife is just one aspect of the Miami, there is so much more to the city that you can explore with your family and friends.
+Let’s have a look at the top attractions and things to do for families in Miami.

 1. Zoo Miami

 Zoo Miami is the largest zoo in Florida.
 Well, its not just the size that this place is famous about.
 The zoo has animals from all over the world such as African elephants, meerkats, Galapagos tortoises, tigers, lions, Komodo dragons and even bears.
 You can either take the walkways or jump on the monorail or even rent a safari cycle for your kids to see the entire place.

 Adding to all this, there is a splash zone, shows and a Children’s zoo where you can feed certain animals by yourself and also learn about them through the special presentations.

 Alright, this one is a hit with the kids!
 The Miami seaquarium is the longest operating oceanarium in the U.S. The kids can see Florida’s unique manatees at this 38-acre park.
 Along with that they can get a chance to view sea turtles, dolphins, killer whales and sea lions putting on quite a show every hour.

 The best thing which the kids will enjoy is the airboat ride around the park.
 Don’t forget to take an extra pair of clothes in case they get soaked in the front row seats.